Instructions for new incoming students

 All students with two or more years of high school study in Chinese, French, Italian, Russian, or Spanish who plan to continue their study of the same language in either fall or spring semester of their first year must take the online placement test prior to Orientation to determine the appropriate level of college study.
 The test may only be taken once and should be taken by June 1 (or within ten days of receipt of the Orientation invitation brochure).
 Test scores remain valid for one year.

 - Chinese, French, Italian, Russian, or Spanish placement test.
-The password to access the exam is language828.
+The password to access the test is language828.

 Students with less than two years of high school study in a language will automatically be placed in the 101-level course in their chosen language and don't need to take the placement test.